tylergreulich/gatsby-blog/src/posts/restful-api-react-redux-frontend.md

 The axios module, if you're not familiar with it, is for making AJAX requests (of course you could use the Fetch API, this is just what I prefer).

-The other three packages are for connecting [Redux](/link-to-redux) to React, as Redux itself is not a package that was created just *for* React, but can be used with other frameworks as well.
+The other three packages are for connecting [Redux](/link-to-redux) to React, as Redux itself is not a package that was created just _for_ React, but can be used with other frameworks as well.
 More specifically I'm talking about the `react-redux` package.

-Now `redux-thunk` is middleware (if know some language or framework like Node / Express, this is pretty much *exactly* the same as what middleware is used for the backend) that lets us handle async data coming from another API.
+Now `redux-thunk` is middleware (if know some language or framework like Node / Express, this is pretty much _exactly_ the same as what middleware is used for the backend) that lets us handle async data coming from another API.
 In this case, it's pretty paramount.

 ## Setting up Redux with React

+(_Note: If you already have a way you prefer to set Redux up with React then by all means go with what you're most comfortable with.
+This is just how I like to set things up personally_)